 All these books – and many more – can be purchased through the Quaker Bookshop.

 Abingdon Meeting has a very small library of books on Quaker history and spirituality for loan.
 [Information on how to access the catalogue and borrow a book will follow in due course.]

 Courses on Quakerism

 Woodbrooke, the Quaker study centre in Birmingham, offers a wide variety of short residential and online courses.
+Woodbrooke’s learning programmes seek to nourish spiritual development, strengthen the Quaker community and enable and encourage work for a peaceful and just world.
 Topics include Quaker tradition and history, personal spiritual growth, interfaith issues, biblical studies, and working for peace and social justice.